-1. The alternative to the project activity is the continuation of the current (previous) situation of electricity supplied by large hydro and thermal power stations.
+- 1. The alternative to the project activity is the continuation of the current (previous) situation of electricity supplied by large hydro and thermal power stations.
 As an alternative for the group company, there is the investment in other opportunities, like the financial market.
-Given that Brasil Central Energia S.A. is a company from Bertin Group (holding company), it could as well have decided to focus on the other company areas of the group (e.g., farming, food, transport, etc.), and not on the power market, as it is the case with the project activity.
+Given that Brasil Central Energia S.A. is a company from Bertin Group (holding company), it could as well have decided to focus on the other company areas of the group (e.g., farming, food, transport, etc.), and not on the power market, as it is the case with the project activity; - 2.
+The proposed project activity undertaken without being registered as a CDM project activity.